-Content is designed to provide a knowledge base necessary to perform radiographic procedures.
+Degree or Certificate - AAS, AGS and Certificates where applicable.
+General Education -- Not Applicable Content is designed to provide a knowledge base necessary to perform radiographic procedures.
 This course includes basic anatomy and positioning for examinations of the cervical and thoracic spine, bony thorax, the gastrointestinal tract, the biliary system and the genitourinary system with emphasis on related pharmacology, equipment, and image analysis.
 Consideration will be given to the production of radiographs of optimal diagnostic quality.
 Laboratory experience will be used to complement the didactic portion of the course.

-Prerequisites: Admission to the Radiologic Technology program and ALH.105, RDT.100, RDT.101, RDT.110, RDT.111, and RDT.115 Applicable toward graduation at Sandburg where program structure permits:
+Prerequisites: Admission to the Radiologic Technology program and ,ALH.105, RDT.100, RDT.101, RDT.110, RDT.111, and RDT.115 Take 1 group;,Take BIO.205 Minimum grade C or BIO.211, BIO.212 Minimum,grade C;

+Applicable toward graduation at Sandburg where program structure permits: